-This advanced course provides further hands-on experience in programming and/or 3D simulation development.
-Students will work in small groups to create an application or 3D simulation.
+This course culminates and assesses the students experience in the Information Technology - Software Developer program.
+This advanced course provides further hands-on experience in application development.
+Students will work in small groups to create an application.
 Students will be required to use project management techniques during the development process.

-Prerequisite(s): 152-126 Agile Prog w Design Patterns or 152-116 Professional iOS Development
+Prerequisite(s): 152-126 Agile Prog w Design Patterns